trueheart78/go-beat-it/README.md

 ## Usage

-Download you preferred executable from [the Releases page](/releases) and extract it.
+Download your preferred executable from [the Releases page](https://github.com/trueheart78/go-beat-it/releases) and extract it.
 That's it!

 It returns the first page of results (18 max), so being specific helps.